rupeshtiwari/future-blogs/_posts/2022-03-03-what-is-azure-resource-manager-or-arm.md

 Important factors to put resource in Resource Group:

 1. All the resources in your resource group should share the same **lifecycle**.
 You deploy, update, and delete them together.

+   {: .notice--info}
+   <i class="fa fa-info-circle"></i> **Note** \
+   If one resource, such as a server, needs to exist on a different deployment cycle it should be in another resource group.

 2. Each resource can exist in only one resource group.
 3. However, the resources in a resource group can be located in different regions than the resource group.
 4. You can move a resource from one resource group to another group.
 5. When creating a resource group, you need to provide a location.

+   {: .notice--warning}
+   <i class="fas fa-exclamation-triangle"></i> **Warning** \
+   If the resource group's region is temporarily unavailable, you can't update resources in the resource group because the metadata is unavailable.
+The resources in other regions will still function as expected, but you can't update them.

 6. A resource group can be used to scope access control for administrative actions.
 To manage a resource group, you can assign [Azure Policies](https://docs.microsoft.com/en-us/azure/governance/policy/overview), [Azure roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal), or [resource locks](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/lock-resources).
 7. You can [apply tags](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources) to a resource group.
 The resources in the resource group don't inherit those tags.

+   {: .notice--info}
+   <i class="fa fa-info-circle"></i> **Note** \
+   The resources in the resource group don't inherit those tags.

 8. A resource can connect to resources in other resource groups.

+   {: .notice--info}
+   <i class="fa fa-info-circle"></i> **Note** \
+   You can have a web app that connects to a database in a different resource group.
+These two resources are related but don't share the same lifecycle however they can connect to each other.

 9. When you delete a resource group, all resources in the resource group are also deleted.
 10. You can deploy up to 800 instances of a resource type in each resource group.
 11. Some resources can exist outside of a resource group.
 These resources are deployed to the [subscription](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-subscription), [management group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-management-group), or [tenant](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-tenant).
 Only specific resource types are supported at these scopes.